Danaroth83/remote-sensing-projects/README.md

 - Go to gitlab-gricad (https://gricad-gitlab.univ-grenoble-alpes.fr/)
 - Click on New project > Blank project
-- Select a project name, put it as "Public" and de-select "Add README.md"
+- Select a project name, put it as "Public", and de-select "Add README.md"
 - Note down the repository name.
 Should be something like:
   ```
   https://gricad-gitlab.univ-grenoble-alpes.fr/username/project.git
   ```
   where `username` is your AGALAN and `project` is the project name
   NOTE: You may want to add your group colleagues as team members.
-- From this repository, copy the chosen project from `projects/subjects` to the your local path.
+- From this repository, copy the chosen project from the folder `projects\` to the your local path.
 - Navigate to your local path and type in the terminal:
   ```bash
   git init -b main